erica-rose/Search-Strategy/README.md

 # Search-Strategy
-code for manuscript on seach strategy for vectors
+code for manuscript on search strategy for vectors

 Two sets of code, one for simulations to verify methodology and one for data analysis